dsanson/slides/talks/iad.md

 C
 :   This saying is composed.

--   al-Dashtakī and al-Dawānī agree that this is true.
+-   Al-Dashtakī and al-Dawānī agree that this is true.
 -   'Composed' here is a word borrowed from grammar.
 It refers *syntactic* composition, independent of the *semantics* of any specific mode of composition (e.g., declarative, imperative, etc.)